 Influenza Vaccination Program

-As of October 1, 2019, influenza vaccination will be available through the Jefferson Occupational Health Network for Employees & Students, also called JOHN.
+As of October 1, 2020, influenza vaccination will be available through the Jefferson Occupational Health Network for Employees & Students, also called JOHN.
 As in past years, the flu vaccination is mandatory.
-The policy is being updated and will be posted by September 3, 2019.
-The start of the vaccination campaign will depend on the timely arrival of vaccines.
+Check your local intranet for the current policy.
+The start of the vaccination campaign will be October 1, 2020.

-JOHN will administer the 2019/2020 quadrivalent vaccination.
-Egg-free vaccines will be administered after consultation with the JOHN clinicians.
+JOHN will administer the 2020/2021 quadrivalent vaccination.
+Egg-free vaccines have not yet arrived, but we expect them to be available by mid-October.
+We will make an announcement when they do arrive.
 The nasal spray will not be available.
 High dose vaccinations may be received through an employee’s primary care physician or may be received in JOHN, Suite 205, 833 Chestnut Street, not during one of the campus flu events.

-Documentation in MyChart is not automatically forwarded to our offices.
+Documentation in MyJeffersonHealth is not automatically forwarded to our offices.
 Outside documentation must include:

 - Brand Name